On pattern avoidance in matchings and involutions: Future directions

 The \textbf{(complete) flag variety} $FL(n)$ is the space \textbf{flags}, sequences of vector spaces

 The left action by the group $B$ of invertible lower triangular matrices decomposes $FL(n)$ into cells called \textbf{Schubert varieties} indexed by $\fkS_n$.
 Many geometric properties of Schubert varieties are characterized by pattern avoidance.
-Billey and Abe have written a wonderful survey on such phenomena~\cite{abe2016consequences}.

 If one instead acts on $FL(n)$ by the orthogonal group $O(n)$ or the symplectic group $Sp(n)$ ($n$ even), one obtains varieties indexed by $\fkI_n$ and $\fkF_n$.
 Such varieties are generally referred to as $K$-orbits.
 McGovern's results are some of the first to characterize geometric properties of these varieties in terms of pattern avoidance.
 Hamaker, Marberg and Pawlowski have shown many other properties of $K$-orbits are governed by $\fkI$ and $\fkF$-avoidance~\cite{hamaker2018involution,hamaker2019schur,hamaker2020fixed}.